-Teething Is A Bitch…
+Teething for your little one Is A Bitch…

 And your squishy is going to let you know every minute of the day (and sorry probably night, too) that they are absolutely pissed off with the situation.

 Yes, it’s true, some babies make very little fuss and the first sign their mothers have that they are teething is well, teeth, actually.
-Don’t get your hopes up though Mama, these babes rare.
+Don’t get your hopes up though Mama, these babes are rare.
 I can hear you sighing from here.

-6.Your Nipples Are Ripped To Shreds
+Your Nipples Are Ripped To Shreds

 If your nippies look like Dracula has had a go at them, then apart from attachment issues (which you’d already know about by now), it’s game on for the toothy pegs trying bust through those little gums.
 Counter pressure on sore gums is exquisite for bubbas and in their mind, if you’re going to stick something in their mouth, then they have every right to use it for all the comfort that it’s worth.
-Even if it means forgoing the milk bonus!

-5. It Puts The Stuff In The Mouth
+It Puts The Stuff In The Mouth

 An inquisitive baby naturally starts to put fists, fingers, toys, the family cat’s tail, anything really in their mouth.
 Add teething to the equation and you have a gobstopper in practically anything they can lay their little mittens on.

-4. Drool Me A River
+Drool Me A River

 Hopefully, it won’t be so dramatic, but you will go through bibs and clothes by the armload, and if you are carrying bubbala over your shoulder expect that nice wet, spreading on a regular basis.
-I had a wet patch on my left clavical for 12 months I’m sure.
+I had a wet patch on my left clavicle for 12 months I’m sure.
 My neck bones are delicious and drool-worthy apparently.

-3. There’s So Much Poop
+There’s So Much Poop

 If you’ve ever heard a parent gag and choke out the words ‘Ugh, teething poop’ you’ll be of first-hand understanding now.
-Teething poop is second in grossness of consistency and stench to only tummy-bug bacteria-filled poop.
+Teething poop is second in the grossness of consistency and stench to only tummy-bug bacteria-filled poop.
 Yeah, those teething nappies are absolutely explosive sometimes, and If you have a wee one who a drool-aholic, that is they swallow their drool, then all that extra moisture added to their dinner is going to give it a really good smoosh-up.

-2. No Poop Today…The Poop Has Gone Away
+No Poop Today The Poop Has Gone Away

-1. Ear Today Gone Tomorrow
+Ear Today Gone Tomorrow

 If your smunchkin seems to be trying to remove their own ears, they are definitely in pain and looking for relief.
 Yanking their ears off is only going to add to their discomfort and your sleep deprivation so best check it out.
 Sometimes it can just be the dreaded movement of teeth under the gums, but it may also be early signs of a cold or ear infection.
-Best to check their temperature and keep an eye on them for tell tale signs of illness like runny nose or fever.
+Best to check their temperature and keep an eye on them for telltale signs of illness like runny nose or fever.

 Chat to your local pharmacy staff (the ones with children will have the low-down) about natural, homoeopathic and over the counter pain relief options.
 I hear those ladies go alright.